Construction Health and Safety & CDM 2015

 - Reviewed the implementation of CDM 2007 in the construction of London 2012 – to identify how CDM 2007 was used and what lessons could be applied in the wider construction industry

-- Acted as an expert witness on criminal prosecutions of fatal and major injury accidents resulting from construction activity – these cases have involved charges against clients, designers, planning supervisors, principal contractors and contractors under CDM 1994, CDM 2007, Work at Height Regulations and the Health and Safety at Work etc. Act
+- Acted as an expert witness on criminal prosecutions of fatal and major injury accidents resulting from construction activity – these cases have involved charges against Clients, Designers, Planning Supervisors, Principal Contractors and Contractors in England and Scotland under CDM 1994, CDM 2007, CDM 2015, Work at Height Regulations and the Health, Safety at Work etc. Act and Gross Negligence Manslaughter

 Our CDM 2015 Resources